CHAPTER ONE

 “My stuff,” he said.

-The trooper moved toward the back of the trailer, then stopped, studying his face.
-“There's a truck pull-off in a couple miles.
-Get it out of here."
+The trooper paused and considered his predicament.
+“There’s a truck pull-off in a couple miles.
+Get it out of here or we’ll have to call a tow.”

-Tossing the papers in the jeep, he grabbed a small towel and ambled to the front of the vehicle and slowly loosened the radiator cap.
+No need for that!
+He took the papers and license, tossed them in the jeep, grabbed a small towel, ambled to the front of the vehicle and slowly loosened the radiator cap.
 A piercing hiss forced him back but there was no eruption of coolant.
 He tightened the cap, slammed the hood, got in the cab, and started the engine.
 The temperature needle rose rapidly, quivered slightly as if it were about to lurch forward, then held steady.
 Heaving a sigh, he put the rickety vehicle in gear and pulled onto the highway.
 Bigger mountains ahead, steeper climbs.
-When the cities lie at the monster's feet, there are left the mountains.
+When the cities lie at the monster’s feet, there are left the mountains.
 He’d memorized the Jeffers poem in his youth.
 Corruption has never been compulsory.
 “Ha.
 Not anymore,” he muttered.
 Shine Perishing Republic.

-Entering the men's room, he stared into the distorted, foggy mirror.
-The blinking buzzing fluorescent light cast odd shadows on his countenance, making him appear older than his years, the weight of disasters etched into the lines of his brow like hieroglyphs.
-With a sigh, he washed his hands and arms, splashed cold water on his face, and combed back his black hair that was beginning to show speckles of white at the temples.
-He bought a bottle of water and strode out back seeking respite from the oppressive heat, finding it under the shade of a white oak, its branches outstretched over a picnic table.
-Brushing off crumbs and avoiding the remnants of dried guano, he sprawled on the weathered surface and dozed fitfully, haunted by fragments of dreams—crucifixes, dark wings, voices that seemed both memory and warning.
+He’d shifted into third gear while coasting down the western slope of the Alleghenies, foot off the accelerator, the engine whining, when deer movement in his peripheral vision caught his attention.
+Then three small ones stood directly in his path.
+He slammed on the brakes, horns honking behind him as the jeep swerved and the trailer jackknifed.
+His heart hammered, the deer leapt into the woods as he regained control, his chest pounding.
+He pulled into the next Rest Area and entered the men’s room, staring into the distorted, foggy mirror.
+The flickering light made him look older, worn.
+With a sigh, he washed his hands and arms, splashed cold water on his face, and combed back his hair that was beginning to show speckles of white at the temples.
+He bought a bottle of water and strode out back seeking respite from the oppressive heat.
+He found it under the shade of a white oak, its branches outstretched over a picnic table.
+Brushing off crumbs and avoiding the remnants of dried guano, he sprawled on the weathered surface and dozed fitfully, haunted by restless dreams.

 The rig that had pulled alongside the jeep cast a shadow that offered refuge from the unforgiving sun.
-He sat on the trailer's wheel-well, thinking he'd rather be following a tractor or Amish buggy than jockeying for position in heavy traffic.
-After charting a new route, he kicked the trailer's tires and tightened the hitch before climbing into the sweltering confines of the jeep.
-The engine coughed to life, the temperature gauge rising and holding steady.
+He sat on the trailer’s wheel-well, thinking he’d rather be following a tractor or Amish buggy than jockeying for position in heavy traffic.
+After charting a new route, he kicked the trailer’s tires and tightened the hitch then climbed into the sweltering confines of the jeep.
+The engine coughed to life; the temperature gauge rose and held steady.
 Desperate for relief, he tried the air conditioner.
 It kicked in.
 He smiled for the first time that day.
 In several miles he exited and merged onto a state highway, the landscape unfolding before him in layers of history and conflict.

-He remembered wanting to enter the city through its bowels, so he turned off the state highway, crossed a bridge with a sign that said Honing River, and headed northwest on a county road that ran along the river's banks.
+He remembered wanting to enter the city through its bowels, so he turned off the state highway, crossed a bridge over a small river, and headed northwest on a county road that ran along the river’s banks.
 Unimpeded by traffic, he saw in the distance a vehicle coming toward him that morphed into a black jeep like his own, pulling a U-Haul trailer the same size as his.
-Both vehicles slowed and the drivers' eyes met, each peering through their rear-view mirrors until all that remained were two orange dots in the distance.
-It was as though he'd passed through a portal, entering a place that defied the bounds of reality, in a time that superseded the present, encountering a spectral version of himself returning the way he'd come.
+Both vehicles slowed and the drivers’ eyes met, each peering through their rear-view mirrors until all that remained were two orange dots in the distance.

-Traffic picked up—trucks of every size and shape.
+Traffic picked up, trucks of every size and shape.
 He passed manufacturing facilities, an industrial park with massive, abandoned factories whose silent smokestacks stood behind razor-wire fences.
-Large expanses of fenced-off, browned-out landscapes, dilapidated warehouses, broken-down loading docks, rusted heavy machinery strewn across the checkered landscape like the abandoned toys of some iron god.
+Large expanses of fenced-off, browned-out landscapes, dilapidated warehouses, broken-down loading docks, rusted heavy machinery scattered across vacant lots.
 Welcome to Lundston, Ohio, pop.
 63,416, the sign read as the jeep crept across railroad tracks and coasted into a freshly paved parking lot of a refurbished warehouse, tires crackling on scorching blacktop.
 The hangar doors were ajar, an open padlock dangling from a hasp.
 He scanned his surroundings.
 At the front of the building next to the dock sat a Ford F150 truck with an empty gun rack in the back window.
-A slight breeze wafted through the driver-side window as he eased it down and glanced back to make sure the trailer was off the road.
+A slight breeze wafted through the driver’s-side window as he eased it down and glanced back to make sure the trailer was off the road.
 He pressed the brakes.
 The engine sputtered.
 The jeep juddered to a stop.

 As he thumbed his new address into the phone’s GPS, what sounded like a cacophony of firecrackers reverberated from within the warehouse.
 He leaned forward to restart the engine when a clang like a cymbal rang out and the passenger-side window collapsed into a shower of micro shards that stung the side of his face, the projectile passing behind his head.
 “Fuck!”
 He yelled.

-For a moment he sat paralyzed, mind struggling to process what had happened.
-The ringing in his ears.
+For a second he sat paralyzed, mind struggling to process what had happened.
 The sting of glass on his cheek.
-The impossible reality that something had just passed through the space that his head had occupied seconds before.
-The next thing he knew he was crouching on searing asphalt, his hands trembling as he fumbled for his phone.
+The reality that a bullet had passed through the space that his head had just occupied.
+He scrambled from the vehicle and squatted on the searing asphalt, hands trembling as he fumbled for his phone.
 The 911 dispatcher said, “Stay where you are.”
-The words seemed to echo from far away.

 In less than a minute two squad cars appeared.
 One drove to the warehouse, the other pulled up beside him.
 A female police officer put down her window and asked, “Are you okay?”
 Her voice sounded genuine, concerned.
 He stared at her, the full weight of the event hitting him.
 His brains could have been splattered across the dashboard.
-“I've been shot at.”
-His voice came out barely above a whisper.
+“I’ve been shot at.”
+His voice quivered.

 “Probably a ricochet,” she said.